Residency Program in Large Animal Medicine: Equine Emphasis

 To arrange a visit contact KATIE DUNN.
 Please attach CV and your picture (passport format).

 PLEASE NOTE: Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.
+Also, while the hospital will initially pay the cost of the VISA application fee, you will be expected to reimburse the hospital upon your acceptance and arrival in your new house officer position

 ALL RESIDENTS ARE STRONGLY ADVISED TO OBTAIN A CALIFORNIA LICENSE WITHIN THE FIRST YEAR OF THE RESIDENCY IN ORDER TO WRITE PRESCRIPTIONS.